ibm-cloud-docs/assistant/logs-resources.md

 - **Effectiveness**: Performs a deeper analysis of your logs to help you understand the steps you can take to improve your assistant.

-The [Watson Assistant Continuous Improvement Best Practices Guide](https://www.ibm.com/downloads/cas/V0XQ0ZRE){: external} describes how to get the most out of the notebooks.
+The [Watson Assistant Continuous Improvement Best Practices Guide](https://www.ibm.com/downloads/cas/V0XQ0ZRE){: external} describes how to get the most out of these notebooks.

 ### Using the notebooks with {{site.data.keyword.DSX}}
 {: #logs-resources-notebooks-studio}

-If you choose to use the notebooks that are designed for use with {{site.data.keyword.DSX}}, the steps are roughly these:
+If you choose to use the log analysis notebooks that are designed for use with {{site.data.keyword.DSX}}, the steps are roughly these:

 1. Create a {{site.data.keyword.DSX}} account, [create a project](https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/projects.html){: external}, and add a Cloud Object Storage account to it.
 1. From the {{site.data.keyword.DSX}} community, get the [Measure Watson Assistant Performance notebook](https://dataplatform.cloud.ibm.com/exchange/public/entry/view/133dfc4cd1480bbe4eaa78d3f635e568){: external}.